orientechnologies/orientdb-docs/Tutorial-Java.md

 [John Smith:Person] --[lives]--> [Van Ness Ave:Address]
 ```

-Bear in mind that, in this example, you have used a partially schema-full mode, given taht you defined the vertex types, but not their properties.
+Bear in mind that, in this example, you have used a partially schema-full mode, given that you defined the vertex types, but not their properties.
 By default, OrientDB dynamically accepts everything and works in a schema-less mode.

 ### Use Case: SQL Queries